How It Works

 Rick G., buyer 58' Vicem 2004

 Do you have a vessel or listing that seems to be priced about right but just isn’t selling?
-Have you had multiple people interested – yet they lack urgency?
-With Boathouse Auctions, our time-sensitive approach accelerates the process while eliminating costs to provide an optimal net return.
-Sell your yacht on your terms and timeline in just six weeks or less.
+Have you had multiple people interested – yet there is a lack of urgency?
+With Boathouse Auctions, our time-certain approach accelerates the process while eliminating costs to provide an optimal net return.
+Sell your yacht on your terms and timeline in five weeks or less.

 Jack has nearly 30 years of entrepreneurial and corporate experience.
-Jack was with Russell Investments for 10 years in their Pension Outsourcing practice, and he previously worked at Gartner, Inc., managing one of their largest global clients, Cisco Systems.
-Prior to Gartner, Jack owned a high-calcium fortified water company based in San Francisco.
-He and his wife and three boys sail their Tartan 41 between Long Island Sound and Nantucket.
-Jack holds the Chartered Alternative Investment Analyst designation and is a graduate of Syracuse University.
+He was with Russell Investments for 10 years in their Pension Outsourcing practice, and he previously worked at Gartner, Inc., managing one of their largest global clients, Cisco Systems.
+Boathouse Auctions is the evolution of Jack’s experience in the businesses of investment and technology.
+By applying technology to yacht sales, he saw the opportunity to use auctions as a choice for high-net-worth sellers who prefer liquidity on their own timeline.
+Jack is a graduate of Syracuse University.

 Peter is active in the industry as a yacht broker as well as overseeing operations of a yacht brokerage firm.
 Peter has held senior management positions in international sales, marketing, and engineering, as well as serving on corporate boards.
 He has served as a mentor at the Yale Entrepreneurial Institute, Yale University, and was appointed to the ‘Green Launching Pad Commission’ by the Governor of New Hampshire.
 Peter is a graduate of the University of Birmingham with honors in physics and minors in mathematics and chemistry.
 Peter holds several US and European patents.